Aaron Swartz: Killswitch

 In October 2014, Killswitch, a documentary film featuring Swartz, as well as Lawrence Lessig, Tim Wu, and Edward Snowden, received its world premiere at the Woodstock Film Festival, where it won the award for Best Editing.
 The film focuses on Swartz's role in advocating for internet freedoms.

-In February 2015, Killswitch was invited to screen at the Capitol Visitor's Center in Washington, D.C. by Congressman Alan Grayson.
-The event was held on the eve of the Federal Communications Commission's historic decision on Net Neutrality.
+In February 2015, Killswitch was invited to screen at the Capitol Visitor Center in Washington, D.C., by Congressman Alan Grayson.
+The event was held on the eve of the Federal Communications Commission's historic decision on net neutrality.
 Congressman Grayson, Lawrence Lessig, and Free Press CEO Craig Aaron spoke about Swartz and his fight on behalf of a free and open Internet at the event.

 Congressman Grayson states that Killswitch is "one of the most honest accounts of the battle to control the Internet – and access to information itself."
 Richard von Busack of the Metro Silicon Valley writes of Killswitch, "Some of the most lapidary use of found footage this side of The Atomic Café".
 Fred Swegles of the Orange County Register remarks, "Anyone who values unfettered access to online information is apt to be captivated by Killswitch, a gripping and fast-paced documentary."
 Kathy Gill of GeekWire asserts that "Killswitch is much more than a dry recitation of technical history.
 Director Ali Akbarzadeh, producer Jeff Horn, and writer Chris Dollar created a human-centered story.
 A large part of that connection comes from Lessig and his relationship with Swartz."

 Other films

-Another biographical film about Swartz, Think Aaron, is being developed by HBO Films.
+He appeared in the unreleased film War for the Web where he had been interviewed a year prior to his death.
+The documentary was ultimately cancelled as it failed to reach its funding goal, but the footage was later used in The Internet's Own Boy.
+Another biographical film about Swartz, Think Aaron, was being developed by HBO Films as of 2020.